Jasskaran-Singh-Shangari/Nebula-Dark-VS-Theme/README.md

 3. A new VS Code window will open with your theme applied for testing

 ### 5. Publish it on the Marketplace!
+There are a number of steps involved before you publish it
+1. Sign Up with Microsift Azure DevOps
+2. Create an Organization
+3. Register your theme
+4. Publish it

 **Voila!!
 You have successfully made a theme for yourself and others to use**